 For more information, contact the Education Program at Japan Society at (212) 715-1275/1216 or firstname.lastname@example.org.

-The TOMODACHI Japan Society Junior Fellows Student Exchange Program is supported by a generous grant from an anonymous family foundation, Mr. Wilbur L. Ross, Jr. and ITO EN (North America) INC. Additional support is generously provided by an anonymous donor and the Thornton-Donovan School.
+The Japan Society Junior Fellows Leadership Program is supported by generous grants from an anonymous family foundation, Mr. Wilbur L. Ross, Jr., the United States-Japan Foundation, ITO EN (North America) INC., Jiro Murase Memorial Fund, and Ms. Tomoko Hamada-Dougan.